celo-org/celo-monorepo/packages/docs/command-line-interface/introduction.md

 `$ docker pull us.gcr.io/celo-testnet/celocli:master`

-To run this container, use the following command.
+For more details on configuring this container, see the [Running a Full Node](../getting-started/running-a-full-node.md) section.
+You can run the container with the following command.

 `$ docker run --name celo_cli_container -p 8545:8545 us.gcr.io/celo-testnet/celocli:master -v`

-Then, in a different tab, an interactive shell where the Celo CLI is available can be obtained.
+An interactive shell where the Celo CLI is available can be obtained via the following command.

 `$ docker exec -it celo_cli_container /bin/sh`